Tencent/TencentPretrain/README.md

 ## TencentPretrain: Tencent Pre-training Framework

 Pre-training has become an essential part of AI technology.
-TencentPretrain is a toolkit for pre-training on different modalities (e.g. text and vision) and fine-tuning on downstream task.
-TencentPretrain maintains model modularity and supports research extensibility.
+TencentPretrain is a toolkit for pre-training and fine-tuning on data of different modalities (e.g. text and vision).
+TencentPretrain is characterized by modular design.
 It facilitates the use of existing pre-training models, and provides interfaces for users to further extend upon.
 With TencentPretrain, we build a model zoo which contains pre-trained models of different properties.
 TencentPretrain inherits the open source toolkit UER (https://github.com/dbiir/UER-py/) and extends it to a multimodal pre-training framework.

 #### **Full Documentation：https://github.com/Tencent/TencentPretrain/wiki**